Deadline Extended to March 1, 2020 Summer Faculty-Led and Customized Programs

-Several Maymester and Spring short-term programs have extended deadlines with rolling admissions, until Jan.
-15. These programs will fill quickly, so make sure to apply as soon as possible!
+Several Summer Faculty-Led and Customized Short Term programs have extended deadlines with rolling admissions, until March 1.
+These programs will fill quickly, so make sure to apply as soon as possible!

 Make your summer one to remember.
 We offer numerous opportunities across the world that combine rigorous academics with cultural immersion.
 Choose a program that fits your goals and your schedule, and take advantage of a number of scholarships available to help you pay for it.
 You'll return to the Forty Acres with a global perspective, greater independence and new skills to tackle your studies and career with confidence.